rtcharity/resources.eahub.org/content/graphics/how-to-edit.md

 # Canva instructions
 1. Join the <a target="_blank" href="https://www.canva.com/brand/join?token=VaqFCyMwnlpS0t9-sQeUMw&referrer=team-invite">Effective Altruism Groups Team Canva Team</a>
 2. Navigate to the <a target="_blank" href="https://www.canva.com/teams/folders"> team folders</a>.
-If your team has little graphic design experience, or little time, we recommend groups use the "EA Groups Default Designs" folder, which contain very easy to use (and hard to mess up) designs.
+If your team has little graphic design experience, or little time, we recommend groups use the "EA Groups Default Designs" folder, which contain easy to use (and hard to mess up) designs.
 3. Choose a design you like, hover to get the three dots, and click "Make a copy".
 4. Then edit.
 5. Download as a jpg and png, and make sure to choose an appropriate file size.
 A small size will look okay on screens, but you'll need a larger file size for printing posters.
 Once you've downloaded the file open it up on your computer and zoom in to check the resolution is okay for your purpose.